SuniCoder9567/crypt0nit3_stp1_sun1k3t/Linux Luminarium/Practicing Piping.md

 > FLAG -> pwn.college{0zrAXUaQ0sqaYVjO-uel7VwMexo.dVDM5QDL3AjN1czW}

 # DUPLICATING PIPED DATA WITH TEE
-For this cha, first we try to intercept what is the necessary secret key to pipe the contents of _challenge/pwn_ to _challenge/college_ using _tee_
+For this chal, first we try to intercept what is the necessary secret key to pipe the contents of _challenge/pwn_ to _challenge/college_ using _tee_
 ```
 hacker@piping~duplicating-piped-data-with-tee:~$ /challenge/pwn | tee whatsthekey | /challenge/college
 Processing...